Gopaldas-Agarwal/Artificial-Intelligence-Projects/README.md

 # Artificial-Intelligence-Projects
-Projects related to and using algorithms to solve challenging problems.
+Implementation of basic AI concepts such as searching and FOL resolution to solve problems.